NVIDIA Developer Zone

 Q: Can I transfer data and run a kernel in parallel (for streaming applications)?

-Yes, CUDA supports overlapping GPU computation and data transfers using streams.
-See the programming guide for more details.
+Yes, CUDA supports overlapping GPU computation and data transfers using CUDA streams.
+See the Asynchronous Concurrent Execution section of the CUDA C Programming Guide for more details.

 Q: Is it possible to DMA directly into GPU memory from another PCI-E device?